rwintgen/ft_printf/README.md

 # ft_printf
-C function that aims to replicate the behavior of the printf function from stdio.h
+C function that aims to replicate the behavior of the printf function from `stdio.h`.